Sooke Region Elders Complex

 The project design is in its preliminary stages and will be refined through conversations with the district, engagement with stakeholders, and comments from the public.

 The current design iteration is a 5-storey building with underground parking and storage for residents.
-The first floor consists of the Elders’ Centre, which includes office spaces for the Sooke Seniors Drop In Center and SRCHN, a commercial kitchen, flexible dining areas, a lounge, and a multi-purpose room.
-Also on the first floor are several residential lease spaces, and on the south-facing side, several residential units.
+The first floor consists of the Gathering Place, which includes office spaces for SRCHN, a commercial kitchen, flexible dining areas, a lounge, and a multi-purpose room.
+Also on the first floor are several residential leased spaces, and on the south-facing side, several residential units.

-The upper 4 floors provide a mix of 1- and 2-bedroom units to be rented to seniors.
+The upper 4 floors provide a mix of junior and senior one bedroom units to be rented to seniors.
 10-20% of units will be wheelchair accessible, while others will be adaptable so that residents can age in place for as long as possible.

 The exterior of the building will generally adhere to Sooke’s Town Centre Illustrative Design Handbook and aim for a west coast feel, with wood and stone accents.
 With the grade of the site, the south-facing units will have views of the Juan de Fuca Straight.
 The Elders’ Centre will have an outdoor patio seating area, and there is the possibility of providing small garden spaces on the south side of the building.